Jamio/JM_MissionFrameworkDocs/docs/playerguide/tfar_guide.md

 > **8** - Set Additional channel. <i>Allows an additional channel to be set up.</i>

 > **9** - Stereo Settings. <i>Cycles through left/right or both headphone sides for playback</i>

+To be able to speak to your teammates, you need to configure your radio to be on the same frequency as them.

+We frequently use the preconfigured channels, so the frequencies are already done for you, but you can also set your own custom frequency by typing it in the display and pressing <b>set frequency</b>.

+Otherwise, just pick the channel that you need to be on.

+### Stereo Settings

+Stereo settings on your radio allow you to force the recieving sound into one or both of your ears.
+This can be very helpful if you have both a long and short-range radio.
+Splitting them up allows you to manage two incoming streams of chatter.

+### Headphones vs Speaker

+By clicking the Speakers/Headphones button, you can cycle between playing the radio for yourself vs broadcasting it to all nearby players in hearing range.

+This is really only useful for long-range radios that might be giving important information relevant to everyone.
+Nobody needs to be listening to your squad chat on speaker.

+### Additional Channels

+By default, you will be able to set up a single frequency on your radio to recieve and transmit from.
+However, if necessary, you can set up an additional frequency that you can also transmit and recieve on at the same time.

+- Pick your primary channel as normal.
+- Select the channel you want to recieve/transmit on additionally by using the `Prev Channel/Next Channel` buttons.
+- Press the `Set Additional Channels` button to set that channel as your additional.
+- Because you will be listening to two channels on the same radio - whilst you have your additional channel on the screen, you can change stereo settings for that channel only.
+- Cycle back to your primary channel

+## Radio Usage

+Once you're happy with how to configure your radio, its time to use it.

+In a mission, you can ask for your squad or command channels.
+Set your radio up as above based on what channels you are supposed to be on.

+When you are ready to transmit, you can do the following:

+> <kbd>CAPSLOCK</kbd> - Talk on your currently selected SR channel
+> <kbd>T</kbd> - Talk on your additional SR channel
+> <kbd>Ctrl</kbd> + <kbd>CAPSLOCK</kbd> - Talk on your currently selected LR channel
+> <kbd>Ctrl</kbd> + <kbd>T</kbd> - Talk on your additional LR channel

+## Vehicle Radios and Intercoms

+Many vehicles come equipped with LR radios.
+Each seat that has access to the vehicles LR radio must be configured separately.

+If you configure the LR radio in the pilot seat, then jump into the co-pilot seat, the radio will not be configured.

+You can configure the radios through ACE Interaction menu in the same way you would any other LR radio.

+## Intercoms

+Many vehicles also have an intercom feature which separates the local, non-radio chat into separate internal intercom channels.
+The intercom channels function just like direct speech, no broadcasting is needed, but they function like a radio, allowing you to hear your crewmates over the sounds of gunfire or loud helicopter engines etc.

+This means you can have an intercom for Crew, Passengers, and more.

+To select which channel you are speaking in, use the ACE interaction <kbd>WIN</kbd> and select `Intercom Channel`, then select your desired channel.